richgel999/uap_resources/README.md

 ## Key Technologies

 If you have any actual "exotic materials" (say, from a crashed UAP) you should contact the TTSA or [To The Stars](https://www.linkedin.com/company/to-the-stars-inc-/about/) folks ASAP.
 Be sure to get a contract signed before handing over anything.
+Also note that you should be careful, because Russian and Chinese intelligence will be wanting to get their hands on this material.

 Metamaterials and Metamaterial Antennas are a _crucial technology_:<br>
 https://en.wikipedia.org/wiki/Metamaterial<br>